 The Department for Education instructs that governors should be recruited for the skills they can bring into service of the school.
-The 14 governors are made up of 8 foundation governors (5 nominated by the parish, 2 by the diocese and the vicar), 1 nominated by the borough, 1 member of staff, 2 elected by the parents, 1 co-opted and the Headteacher.
+The 14 governors are made up of 8 foundation governors, 1 nominated by the borough, 1 member of staff, 2 elected by the parents, 1 co-opted and the Headteacher.
 This gives a majority of 2 foundation governors as required by legislation.

 If you wish to contact the governors you can leave a letter at either office, mark your letter confidential if you do not want it opened by the office staff.
 Alternatively, contact one of the governors directly who will bring the matter to the attention of the governing body.
 Email to the school office office or the clerk to the governors is also useful, if the matter is not confidential.
 The office will forward to the chair of governors.

 How often do governors meet?

 There is a full governors meeting (FG) near the start of every term and there are 5 subcommittees: